Derecho-Project/derecho/objectstore/README.md

 ```
 The `argc` and `argv` are command line arguments carrying derecho configurations to be passed to the derecho core.
 The third argument is a callable object watching on the updates.
 For example, in a pub/sub system, a consumer is hoping to be notified of incoming data, which can be handled here.
 Please note that only the replica nodes will be notified.
 The client nodes can register a watch but to be ignored.

-Careful readers may wondering what determines if a node is replica and client.
+Careful readers may wondering what determines whether a node is a replica,as opposed to a client.
 We defined this in derecho configuration file. dPods rely on the new options in the `[OBJECTSTORE]` section.
 ```
 [OBJECTSTORE]
 # 'min_replication_factor' is the minimum number of replicas required to run